oloed/netty-website/README.md

 The web site will be available at `http://localhost:4242/`

 When the embedded Awestruct web server is running, changes you make will trigger a re-generation of the web site.
 Wait for this to complete before refreshing your browser to see your changes.

-Also, when running Awestruct, you will see the following message:

-    FSSM -> An optimized backend is available for this platform!
-    FSSM ->     gem install rb-fsevent

-Do not install `rb-fsevent`.
-It will make Awestruct not detect newly created files so that the new files are not rendered.

 ### Step 4.
 Committing your changes